 - Analyze expenses and identify areas where savings can be made.

 - Where do you spend the most money in a year?
 For us, it’s on food – it’s typical.
-In which case, you’d think about ways to save on your grocery bill.
+In this case, you’d think about ways to save on your grocery bill.

 - Make informed decisions about financial goals while avoiding unnecessary risks.
 What sort of holidays do you envisage?